dblock/code.dblock.org/_posts/2010/2010-03-26-jna-acquirecredentialshandle-initializesecuritycontext-and-acceptsecuritycontext-establishing-an-authenticated-connection.markdown

 #### Structures

-We’re going to do this in JNA.
+We're going to do this in JNA.
 First, some structure definitions.

 A security handle is a pointer that holds credentials, context, etc. The `SecHandle`, `CtxtHandle` and `CredHandle` are all the same thing.